Freight Shipping from Milwaukee to Portland

 How much does it cost to ship freight from Milwaukee to Portland?

-Full truckload (FTL) rates from Milwaukee, WI to Portland, OR currently range from $4,795-$5,910 for a standard dry van load over the 2,230-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Portland, OR currently range $4,795-$5,910 (roughly $2.17-$2.66 per mile over 2,230 miles).
 LTL shipments typically cost $1,427-$2,296 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Portland?